- CERi Programs

 - Upcoming Events

-At Simon Fraser University, community-engaged research is defined by a set of practices, values and objectives that emphasize active participation of the individuals and communities directly affected by research activities.
-There is a joint responsibility between investigators and communities for the design, execution and outcomes of research projects.
+At Simon Fraser University, community-engaged research is defined by a set of practices, values and objectives that enable the active participation of the individuals and communities directly affected by research activities.
+There is a joint responsibility between academic researchers and the many different layers of community for the design, research, analysis and sharing of research.

-Community-engaged research is premised on principles of reciprocity, including the shared ownership of research produced as a result of partnerships between scholars, students and communities.
+Community-engaged research is premised on principles of reciprocity and consent which center respect for protocols and the ways that knowledge is protected and shared, for the benefit of all.
 Through the process of inclusion, research findings can have greater relevance to the communities they concern, while meaningful engagement in the research process can help to increase the likelihood that research findings will be used and will be useful for the communities they involve.

 What is Community-Engaged Research?